 Wow, there’s a lot of yogurt.

 An entire aisle in French grocery stores is dedicated to yogurt and little desserts.
-When I say a LOT, I mean a lot.
+When I say there are a lot of choices, it’s no joke And they’re all so GOOD!
 From regular yogurts to ones made with various types of milk and organic ones and those with fruit on the bottom and every variation you can imagine in between, I am not exaggerating when I say the French really do LOVE their yogurt.
 I love the selection and the cute little cups they come in!

 Why can’t I find any blueberries? (or any other fruit out of season)

 France, like many nations around the world, makes do with in-season produce.
 They’re masters at taking advantage of the local harvests and using the produce that’s available to them at any given time of year.
-So this means you won’t be able to buy Strawberries in January or cherries in March like we sometimes can in the US at astronomical prices.
+So this means you won’t be able to find strawberries in January or cherries in March like we sometimes can in the US at astronomical prices.
 Eating produce that’s in season is better on the environment and your wallet, not to mention the produce is usually fresher and tastes better.
+When you move to France, you learn to eat the produce of the season and I’m OK with that.

-I wrote about this in a general culture shock in France post, but yes, in 2015, many people still pay for things with paper checks!
-This happened just the other day actually and I don’t understand it because a debit card does the exact same thing but in a quarter of the time.
-These check paying types will hold up the line while they carefully fill out their check and wait for the cashier to validate it and no one seems to care that it’s 2015 and we’re writing out checks like it’s 1985.
+I wrote about this in a general culture shock in France post, but yes, in 2019, many people still pay for things with paper checks!
+This happened just the other day actually and is a common sight.
+These check paying types will hold up the line while they carefully fill out their check and wait for the cashier to validate it and no one seems to care that it’s 2019 and we’re writing out checks like it’s 1995.
 Except me apparently.

 Why are the milk and eggs not refrigerated?